theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

 - Most important: the `<title>` of the document.
 - The title appears in the title bar of the browser window, and is used when you save a bookmark, or save the page.
 - It's also very important for search engines.
 The title is used in the search results.
 Also, search engine will use the text of the `<title>` to rank search results.
 It's very important for SEO to give good titles to pages, and to make them unique.
-- `<meta charset="utf-8">` means: use the UTF-8 character set, which allows you to use characters from most languages (including Chinese, Japanese, ...)
+- `<meta charset="utf-8">` means: use the UTF-8 character set, which allows you to use characters from most languages (including Cyrillic, Japanese, ...)
-- Other things that can appear in the `<head>` element: references to stylesheets, reference to the favicon, ...
+- Other things that can appear in the `<head>` element: references to stylesheets, a favicon, ...

 ### `<body>`